Board of France's Vivendi meets to weigh rival bids for SFR unit

 Bouygues has offered Vivendi 11.3 billion euros ($15.7 billion) in cash and a 43 percent stake in the combined entity, which would be spun off and listen on the stock market if regulatory approval was secured.

-A combined Bouygues-SFR would be France’s biggest mobile carrier with 32 million customers and 42 percent market share compared with 35 percent for current leader Orange (ORAN.PA).
+A combined Bouygues-SFR would be France’s biggest mobile carrier with 32 million customers and 42 percent market share compared with 35 percent for current leader Orange.

 Numericable on March 5 bid 10.9 billion euros in cash and a 32 percent stake in the new company.
 Three people close to the situation, but without direct knowledge of the Numericable bid, said on Thursday that the company had raised the cash portion of its bid by as much as 850 million euros.